 The list of countries has been extended to include few additional non-OECD economies.

-Most time-series go up to year 2013 and data to 2014 are included when available (subject to availability of underlying product-based annual trade statistics).
+Time-series go up to years 2013-2014 when available (subject to availability of underlying product-based annual trade statistics).

-First estimates on second-hand cars to be included soon.
+First estimates on second-hand cars to be included.

 Further information regarding the database can be found in this document (subject to revision).